 ††††† (b) Maintain an adequate patient record in accordance with subsection (4) of this section; and

 ††††† (c) Justify in the patient record the use of any Schedule III or IV amphetamine-like controlled substance beyond three (3) months.
 Before the physician continues the use of a substance beyond three (3) months, the physician shall obtain and review a current KASPER report.

 ††††† (3) A physician shall terminate the use of Schedule III or IV amphetamine-like controlled substances if:

-††††† (a) A patient does not demonstrate weight loss and does not attempt to comply with exercise and dietary changes;
+††††† (a) The patient does not demonstrate weight loss and does not attempt to comply with exercise and dietary changes;

-††††† (c) The body mass index of a patient with a comorbid condition is less than twenty-five (25) and the percentage of body fat is normal at less than thirty (30) percent in females or less than twenty-five (25) percent in males;
+††††† (c) The body mass index of the patient with a co-morbid condition is less than twenty-five (25) and the percentage of body fat is normal at less than thirty (30) percent in females or less than twenty-five (25) percent in males;

 ††††† (4) The board shall consider the following factors in reviewing the adequacy of a patient record:

 ††††† 1.
 Illnesses, with particular emphasis on cardiovascular diseases;